CodeBuds/Crevos/README.md

 # Crevos
 ####A chromebook terminal development system </br>
+#Do not install X11 until this message has been removed, it is currently having major bugs and crashed my chromebook several times and I needed to powerwash, So don't use remount-x command or install-x command until this message is cleared
 This system was created by David Smerkous and Eli Smith from the Plano ISD Academy High School </br>
 Crevos is an acronym for Ch<B>R</B>ome d<B>EV</B>elopment <B>O</B>perating <B>S</B>ystem</br>
 This script is still under heavy modification and is in no way ready to be used.
 If you have any questions, DM either one of us.</br></br>